RDI2/ansible-role-gromacs/examples/README.md

-Tests role gromacs with Vagrant
+Test this playbook with Vagrant
 ===============================

 Install dependencies: